judyobrienie/reactAssignment/README.md

 Name: Judy OBrien

 ## Overview.
-.I tried to build a website for a business Transcages Ireland.
+I tried to build a website for a business Transcages Ireland.
 In this website I wanted to show products(cages) and have a 'Contact Us' form so that customers can contact owner.
 I further tried to add in a login page so that the admin could log in and change the the list of cages or delete cages.